Concentration for random product formulas: Main results

-Theorem~\ref{thm:fixedinput} yields an $n$-fold improvement over the gate count from Theorem~\ref{thm:allinput}.
 So, for a 100-qubit system, focusing on a single input state leads to a $100\times$ reduction in gate complexity over a simulation that works for all input states.
 The product formulas that work for a fixed input state may vary with the choice of state, but they are all generated using the same \textsc{qDRIFT} procedure.

+\AC{The probabilistic origin of this improvement is in stark contrast with deterministic constructions, where additional structure, such as low energy input states~\cite{low_energy2020}, is required to further reduce the gate count.
+Here, we only make one assumption that is much weaker: the state mus be fixed and cannot depend on the concrete gate sequence being sampled.

-Taking a union bound, we can also construct short product formulas that work for a moderate number of input states by increasing the gate complexity slightly.
+We can even construct short product formulas that work for a moderate number of (arbitrary) input states by increasing the gate complexity slightly and invoking a union bound argument.

 The proof of Theorem~\ref{thm:fixedinput} is similar in spirit to the proof of Theorem~\ref{thm:allinput}.
 We construct a random walk from the (fixed) starting state $\ket{\psi}$.
 We show that, with high probability, the output state is close to the ideal output state $U \ket{\psi}$.
 However, what marks the difference from the unitary results (Theorem~\ref{thm:allinput}) is that \textit{vector} concentration inequalities suffice.
 More precisely, we analyze the vector random walk using a geometric tool, called uniform smoothness~\cite{HNTR20:Matrix-Product}.
 The details appear in Section~\ref{sec:proofthm2}.
-The resulting $n$-fold improvement can also be understood as a result of switching the order of quantifiers, see~\ref{unionboundexp} for an explicit example.
+The resulting $n$-fold improvement can also be understood as a result of switching the order of quantifiers, see~\ref{unionboundexp} for an explicit example. }